NNTmux/newznab-tmux/README.md

  * You must edit any file that is called from **misc/testing/** in order for it to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though.

  * Take caution that Optimize is not running when you shut down the scripts, Optimize runs in window 2, pane 4.

+ * Before submitting a bug report, please verify that you are running the current revision of nn+ and these scripts.
+Then include as much detail as possible.

  * Join in the converstion at irc://irc.synirc.net/newznab-tmux.